New Device Restrictions On Some Flights: Few Facts, Many Questions

 Medical devices will be allowed in cabins, after extra screening.

 (A quick note: The U.S. rule doesn't specify how big a "smartphone" is.
 DHS seems to have little patience for the question, saying the size of a smartphone is "well understood by most passengers."
-The Brits are more helpful, defining a normal-size smartphone as no bigger than 16 cm x 9.3 cm x 1.5 cm.)
+The Brits are more helpful, defining a normal-size smartphone as no bigger than 16 cm x 9.3 cm x 1.5 cm [6.3 inches x 3.7 inches x 0.6 inches])

 ... but why electronic devices, specifically?

 You probably remember some previous airport security changes inspired by specific threats.
-The "shoe bomber" tried to set off a bomb, and passengers had to take off their shoes; authorities uncovered a plot to use liquid explosives, and the TSA banned liquids on carry-ons.
+The "shoe bomber" tried to set off a bomb, and passengers had to take off their shoes; authorities uncovered a plot to use liquid explosives, and the TSA banned liquids in carry-ons.

 It's not clear what may have inspired the change announced Tuesday.
 The agency does point to two recent attacks on airplanes — but only one involved a laptop packed with explosives.
 That failed attack, in Somalia, happened more than a year ago at an airport with no flights to the U.S.